Advanced-Data-Mining/Otomoto_data_mining/README.md

 | HerBERT fine-tuned         | 40_000            | --%      |

-*Above steps is for the linear bins.
+*Above steps are for the linear bins.
 Finally, in the models logarithmic split has been chosen but basing number of bins from linear one.